New York Employment Screening Laws for 2025: A Comprehensive Guide

 Case Law Snippets: FCRA and EEOC Hiring Lawsuits in New York

-In this FCRA class action, the plaintiff alleged that Genesis Healthcare failed to provide proper pre-adverse action notices before rejecting applicants based on background checks.
+In this FCRA class action, the plaintiff alleged that XXXX Healthcare failed to provide proper pre-adverse action notices before rejecting applicants based on background checks.
 The court emphasized the importance of clear, standalone disclosures under the FCRA.
-Justia

 Although not New York-specific, this case influenced regional practices.
-The EEOC alleged BMW’s blanket criminal background check policy disproportionately impacted African American applicants, violating Title VII.
+The EEOC alleged XXXX’s blanket criminal background check policy disproportionately impacted African American applicants, violating Title VII.
 The case settled, reinforcing the need for individualized assessments.
-Westlaw

 6. A 2024 NY Supreme Court case (Doe v.
 Healthcare Provider